-- 1. What do you think the dances Night Creature and Revelations were about?
+- 1. What do you think the dances Revelations and Saddle Up! are about?
 How did movement, costume, music and lighting convey the meaning of the dances? - 2.
-DANCE IS THE LANGUAGE OF THE BODY.
+Dance is the language of the body.
 Discuss this statement.
 Would you consider dance a universal language?
 Can you give examples of how you understand other people's intentions and messages through their movements?
 How can you tell if someone is really nervous, happy, or angry?
 Have you seen anyone who seems frightening just from their body language?
 What kinds of movements are welcoming gestures?